COMPOUND

 You Are What You Eat

-I have fed different types of foods over the last 18 years including kibble, raw, freeze dried and home made.
-I have fed various types of kibble, and have had good luck with performance dogs fed Fromm, Sport Dog, Inukshuk, and Zignature.
+I have fed various types of kibble, and have had good luck with performance dogs fed Fromm, Sport Dog, Inukshuk, Earthborn Holistic Venture, and Zignature.
 I like Zignature because none of their recipes contain chicken products.
 I like Sport dog for the same reason and because they do not have legumes in their recipes.
-I also have had good success with Fromm's various "Four-Star" recipes. **Note, puppies have specific nutritional requirements and a high protein kibble will not be suitable for puppies during rapid growth.
+I also have had good success with Fromm's various "Four-Star" recipes for adults dogs. **Note, puppies have specific nutritional requirements and a high protein kibble will not be suitable for puppies during rapid growth.
 When I do feed kibble, I always rotate recipes every bag and never feed the same thing day in and out.
 For kibble-fed dogs, I occasionally add pumpkin, or sweet potato, banana, eggs, and other vegetables.
 I always water the food down when it's fed because kibble does not have enough moisture for proper digestion.

 I have primarily raw-fed my dogs since about 2006.
 I rotate my sources frequently.
 I have fed Stella and Chewy's, Instinct Raw, Blue Ridge Beef, Raw Feeding Miami, Hare Today, We Feed Raw, Canine Kitchen (previously Kaskazini), and Top Quality Dog Food.
-Typically I intertwine the purchased raw foods with grocery-store bought meat/bone/organs and vegetables/fruit.
+Typically, I intertwine the purchased raw foods with grocery-store bought meat/bone/organs and vegetables/fruit.
 I also add oats, barley, rice, or quinoa.
 I have used the Honest kitchen freeze-dried foods, and have found their Limited Ingredient Grain-Free Fish recipe is decent when fed with raw meat.
 I try to avoid legumes, flax, and chicken.
 During hotter months I try to feed neutral or cool proteins.

 No matter what I feed, I always feed puppies Ester-C through and including in adulthood, a quality salmon oil capsule, a joint supplement (I like both Springtime Inc "Advanced Hip & Joint" and Super Snouts "Joint Power"), spirulina, and a daily probiotic (Probios or Forti-Flora).